 Going around the loop counter-clockwise, as the signs direct, the trail gets off to a nice start with an unusual concentration of good-sized trees.
 The sequoias are fine-looking specimens, the reddish trunks perfectly straight and cylindrical, rising through the dense understory like stout columns.
 Most of the trees stand alone, but they come at a rapid pace, one after the other, and there are a few groups of two or three trees.
 The big trees taper off after the first quarter-mile.
 After the first half-mile the trail turns back toward the parking lot; after this point the trail is notably less impressive.
 However, smaller sequoias are scattered throughout the entire loop.

 Near the end of the loop trail is the fallen Pioneer Cabin Tree.
 In the 1880s the owners of the grove, which at the time was a privately-owned resort, carved the tunnel because Yosemite's Mariposa Grove also has a tunnel tree (the Wawona Tree) and was attracting more visitors.
-Like most tunnel trees, both of these sequoias eventually fell: the Wawona Tree in 1969, the Pioneer Cabin Tree in January 2017.
+Both tunnel trees eventually fell: the Wawona Tree in 1969, the Pioneer Cabin Tree in January 2017.

 The occasional whooshing of cars on Highway 4 can be heard throughout the hike.
 Depending on the season, the cawing of crows or the much more melodic flute-like whistles of thrushes can also be heard, and the hammering of woodpeckers echoes through the forest.
+Adorable little Douglas squirrels dart around and squeak at you.
 The trail is quite popular, and even when the crowds diminish in late afternoon or in the "shoulder" season there's always the sounds of kids yelling and people talking.
 On a busy day you might encounter a group of people every minute.